 Few of us are lucky enough to have met a real living legend in our lives.
-These are the people you look up to, you live vicariously through, you model your own life after them & you listen to their endless stories in complete awe.
-You never know how long you’ll have with them, but you know as soon as you meet them that they will be a significant part of your life forever.
+These are the people you look up to.
+Often living vicariously through them.
+Sometimes even modelling your own live after theirs.
+Even listening to their endless and larger-than-life stories in awe.
+While you never know how long you will have with them, you know as soon as you meet them that they’ll be a significant part of your life forever.
+My eight years of friendship with Whitebeard, The Legend, was nothing short of amazing.
+I enjoyed every minute of our friendship.
+Sadly though, his life came to an abrupt halt in July 2018.